Impressionism, a historical reconstruction:

 at the 6th ‘impressionist’ exposition in 1881

-On this page you will see an impression of the 7+1hc=8 paintings that Berthe Morisot probably exhibited at the 6th ‘impressionist’ exposition of 1881 (catalogue numbers 56-62+hc).
+On this page you will see an accounted impression of the 7+1hc=8 pictures that Berthe Morisot probably exhibited at the 6th ‘impressionist’ exposition of 1881 (catalogue numbers 56-62+hc).
 Probably 4 or 5 works were pastels.
 Many works depict women and here baby daughter Julie Manet.
 I render the pictures in a more thematical order, by format and by used technique.
 Unfortunatedly many pictures are in black-and-white.
+Sometimes I render more than 1 option.
 Note: If you double click on the first picture (of a group) and then click on full screen, you can create a slideshow.
 Enjoy!

 Sources: